govcms-training/site-builder/unit-4-taxonomy-categorising-content/exercise-4-2-add-taxonomy-field-to-content-types.md

 # Exercise 4.2: Add Taxonomy field to content types

-Use your experience from the previous exercises to add the State/Territory field to all content types.
+Use your experience from the previous exercises to add the State/Territory field to the Job Posting content type.

 ![Image of State/Territory added to Job Listing](../.gitbook/assets/Ex-4-2-Add-Taxonomy-1.png)